UzCoderBlog/UzCoderBlog/content/post/2024-10-09_MyPageStart/index.en.md

 The website is finally launched.
-It is static and does not collect information about you.
-Except when you will be writing comments.
+It is static and and use Google Analytics and Yandex Webmaster
 <br />
 Everything is also free here.
 Perhaps an advertisement will appear occasionally.
 But there won't be much of it, and only in cases where the article is large.